djessup/java-webserver/README.md

 ```
 This will start the server using the default settings, with a randomly assigned available port, a connection timeout of 10 seconds, up to 20 worker threads, and a document root at `./docroot`.

-With the server running you can browse the
+With the server running you can browse the docroot by visiting `http://localhost:<port>/` or see an overview of the current configuration at `http://localhost:<port>/serverInfo`.

 You can configure the port, timeout, worker threads and other settings with the corresponding option.
 For example, to run the server on port 80 with a document root at `/var/www/html` you would use the following: